 An employer, who employs a non-EU citizen, shall promptly provide the TE Office with an account of the key terms and conditions of the employment relationship.
 This account must include an assurance stating that the terms and condition are in accordance with the current regulations and applicable collective agreement, or, if an applicable collective agreement cannot be applied, that they comply with the labour market practices for employees working in corresponding tasks.
 It is not necessary to provide such account or assurance if the person recruited is an EU citizen or a family member treated as such.

 In order to fulfil this obligation, the employer must provide the TE Office with:

 The obligation to provide the above-mentioned information is independent of the type of residence permit the employee possesses and also applies to employees working on a visa or those exempt from visa.
 The compliance of reporting foreign labour is supervised by the occupational safety and health authorities.

 The notification can also be made electronically through the employer's Enter Finland.

-In addition, the employer must inform the shop steward of the workplace and the occupational safety and health representatives of the foreigner's name and the applicable collective agreement.
+In addition, the employer must inform the shop steward and the occupational safety and health representatives of the workplace of the foreigner's name and the applicable collective agreement.
 For this purpose, a form can be used which can be found on the occupational safety and health website of the Regional State Administration.
 The employer shall keep this information for four years after the end of the foreigner's employment.

 If the employee works in contracting, subcontracting or hired labour, the obligations apply to the main contractor operating in Finland or the main commissioner of the work.
-The Act on the Contractor's Obligations and Liability When Work is Contracted Out applies to the commissioner when hiring Finnish or foreign labour.
+The Act on the Contractor's Obligations and Liability When Work is Contracted Out applies to the commissioner when hiring both Finnish and foreign labour.